momentum-xyz/docs/src/pages/legal.md

 Within the EU, EU citizens have the right to lodge a complaint with a supervisory data protection authority.
 A list of all EU supervisory authorities is available on the European Data Protection Board website: [https://edpb.europa.eu/about-edpb/board/members_en](https://edpb.europa.eu/about-edpb/board/members_en).
 In the Netherlands this is the ‘Autoriteit Persoonsgegevens’ (‘AP’).
 More information can be found on the website of the AP ([https://autoriteitpersoonsgegevens.nl/](https://autoriteitpersoonsgegevens.nl/)).
 We would appreciate it if you would contact us first so that we can try to reach an amicable solution.
 ### Cookies
 Using analytical cookies, we collect statistical data at a privacy-friendly aggregated level about the use of our Services, allowing us to improve our Services.
 The analytical cookies we use are from Google Analytics, Tag Manager, and Hotjar.
-We use these to gain insight into visitor flows, traffic sources, and pageviews on our website.
+We use these to gain insight into visitor flows, traffic sources, and page views on our website.
 We do this in a manner that takes your privacy into account as much as possible.
 For example, your IP address is only partially stored for this reason.
 Input given into fields like email addresses and passwords is masked out.
 After analysis, these recordings are deleted.
 We have entered into a data processing agreement with Google which includes arrangements concerning the security of your personal data.
 ### Changes to this statement
 This Privacy Policy may be updated from time to time.
 Please check our Privacy Policy frequently to stay informed about how we use your personal data.
 This Privacy Policy is effective upon posting.
 This Policy was last updated on June 11, 2021.
 ### Contact